History of the Jews in Russia: Revolution and civil war

 For Russia the year 1917 brought two revolutions: February Revolution that ended the tsarist rule and the October Revolution that started the long-lasting Bolshevik rule.
 After the February Revolution Jews gained full equality with all other Russian citizens and many became active in politics.
-There were about 3,000 people in the Rusisan political elite in the interrevolutionary months of 1917 and more than 300 of them were Jewish, twice the proportion of Jews in the Rusisan population as a whole.
+There were about 3,000 people in the Russian political elite in the interrevolutionary months of 1917 and more than 300 of them were Jewish, twice the proportion of Jews in the Russian population as a whole.

 Jews were prominent in the Russian Constitutional Democrat Party, Russian Social Democratic Party (Mensheviks) and Socialist-Revolutionary Party.
 The Russian Anarchist movement also included many prominent Jewish revolutionaries.
 In Ukraine, Makhnovist anarchist leaders also included several Jews.

 Soon after seizing power, the Bolsheviks established the Yevsektsiya, the Jewish section of the Communist party in order to destroy the rival Bund and Zionist parties, suppress Judaism and replace traditional Jewish culture with "proletarian culture".

 The chaotic years of World War I, the February and October Revolutions, and the Russian Civil War were fertile ground for the antisemitism that was endemic to tsarist Russia.
-During the Russian civil war the Jewish communities of Ukraine, and to a lesser extent Belarus, suffered the worst pogroms ever to take place in these regions.
+During the Russian Civil War the Jewish communities of Ukraine, and to a lesser extent Belarus, suffered the worst pogroms ever to take place in these regions.
 They were performed by various armed units: by the White Army of Anton Denikin, by troops of the Ukrainian People's Republic headed by Symon Petliura, by gangs of warlord atamans and "Green" insurgent peasants, and even by some Red Army units.
 31,071 civilian Jews were killed during documented pogroms throughout the former Russian Empire; the number of Jewish orphans exceeded 300,000.
 A majority of pogroms in Ukraine during 1918–1920 were perpetrated by the Ukrainian nationalists, miscellaneous bands and anti-Communist forces.